yinpinglai/lcs_the_phone_book_application/README.md

     current_node.contact_list.append(contact)
     return True
 ```
+*Figure 5.4.1 - The code snippet of the concrete implementation of the insert a new contact record function*

 Figure 5.4.1 illustrates the concrete implementation of inserting a new contact into the Contact Trie Tree.
 We followed the design of the contact insertion which we discussed in section 2.2.2 to implement.
 The insertion function takes a contact object as a parameter.
 It loops through each character of the name of the contact object to create a new leaf node into the Trie Tree when it does not exist.
 When it reaches the end of a leaf node, it appends the new contact into the contact list.